What is HIV/AIDS?

 - AIDS is caused by the human immunodeficiency virus (HIV).
 HIV destroys or hurts immune system cells.
 It weakens the body's ability to fight infections and certain cancers.

 - HIV is most often spread by having sex with an infected partner.
-It can also spread by having contact with infected blood from contaminated needles, syringes, or other drug equipment.
+It can also spread by having contact with infected body fluids or from blood from contaminated needles, syringes, or other drug equipment.

 - A mother infected with HIV can give her baby the virus before or during birth.
 She can also pass the virus by breastfeeding.